AlkaWildlife/alkawildlife.eu/en_GB/_publications/výskyt-norka-amerického-neovison-vison-v-krkonošském-národním-parku-a-jeho-ochranném-pásmu-v-letech-2012-a-2013.md

 ---
 title: >-
-  Výskyt norka amerického (Neovison vison) v Krkonošském národním parku a jeho ochranném pásmu v letech 2012 a 2013
+  The occurrence of the American mink (Neovison vison) in the Giant Mts (Czech Republic) in 2012 and 2013
 published: true
 public: true
 authors: